goodchip/ovh-pci-containers-on-pcs/README.md

 > sudo ./debian10/install-nextcloud.sh -h   # for get help to install container nextcloud in your PCS

-* OR, use the autoinstall script for all-in-one configuration (make you sure to have correctly edited the '.env' file after!!!) :
+* OR, use the auto-install script for all-in-one configuration (make you sure to have correctly edited the '.env' file after!!!) :
-> sudo ./auto-install.sh
+> sudo ./auto-install.sh -X

+# Scripts Usage : backup containers
+* Use the differents scripts located into /distrib##/ directories to backup containers one by one:
+> sudo ./debian10/backup-wordpress.sh -h        # for get help to backup wordpress site and database containers

+* OR, use the auto-backup script for backup all containers (make you sure to have correctly edited the '.env' file after!!!) :
+> sudo ./auto-backup.sh

 # Have fun!